Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides a use case: 'Useful for verifying that tests actually exercise the rules they're meant to.'
-However, it does not specify when not to use this tool, nor does it mention alternatives like rego_eval or rego_test.
+The description says 'Useful for verifying that tests actually exercise the rules they're meant to,' which gives clear context for when to use it (for test coverage).
+However, it lacks explicit guidance on when not to use it or how it compares to alternatives like rego_test or rego_coverage_gaps.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.